Brewhouse Setup: A Comprehensive Guide

 Choosing the Right Brewhouse Size

-The size of your brewhouse will depend on factors such as your production goals, available space, and budget.
-Start by determining your expected brewing capacity, measured in barrels (BBL), and consider future growth when making your decision.
-It&#;s generally better to invest in a slightly larger system to accommodate future expansion rather than outgrowing your brewhouse too quickly.
+Your brewhouse's size will be influenced by various factors including production objectives, available space, and budget considerations.
+Begin by estimating your expected brewing capacity in barrels (BBL), and factor in anticipated growth when making this decision.
+Typically, investing in a slightly larger system would be wise to accommodate future expansion rather than swiftly outgrowing your brewhouse.

 Brewhouse Setup Costs